SayYoungMan/ccna/LectureNote.md

 #### Conditions required for SVI to be up / up status

-- VLAN must eist on the switch
+- VLAN must exist on the switch
 - Switch must have at least one access or trunk port in the VLAN in up / up state
 - VLAN and SVI must not be shutdown